UWFront-End-Cert/html200-adopt-a-dog/README.txt

 ##Features
 Full responsive website tested across major browsers.
 Displays basic dog info by clicking on the dog tile image.
 Features a running total feature by clicking on the ‘adopt’ button.
 Blog entries on blog generated with JS.
 The form on the checkout page will return entries via the console.

+##Personas
+See file HTML5200 - User Persona.pdf for sample personas.
+Note: personas are not derived from any data and is purely to get acquainted with the concepts and usage of persona documentation for educational purposes.

 ##Testing